dhelmr/bachelor-thesis/README.md

 ```

-For help of the subcommands just type, for example:
+For help of the subcommands just type `--help`, for example:

 ```
 ❯ ./main.py simulate --help